Kshitij Patwardhan

-Kshitij Patwardhan (born 11 January 1985) is an Indian screenwriter, theatre director, playwright, and lyricist.
-He received Filmfare award for best screenplay in 2018, Filmfare award for best lyrics in 2020, along with the prestigious Tarun Tejankit award 2019.
-He is also the recipient of multiple Maharashtra State Awards, Zee Gaurav Puraskar, MIFTA and Star Pravah Ratna for his outstanding contribution to Marathi cinema.
+Kshitij Patwardhan (born 11 January 1985) is an Indian film director, screenwriter, theatre director, playwright, and lyricist.
+He received the Filmfare Award for Best Screenplay in 2018, Filmfare Award for Best Lyricist in 2020, and Filmfare Award for Best Dialogue – Marathi for Dhurala, along with the Tarun Tejankit Award 2019.
+He is also the recipient of multiple Maharashtra State Film Awards, Zee Gaurav Puraskar, MIFTA and Star Pravah Ratna for his contributions to Marathi cinema.

 Early life

-Kshitij Patwardhan was born in Pune to a Maharashtrian family and completed his education at Bharat Marathi Vidyalaya and Abhinav Marathi Vidyalaya.
+Kshitij Patwardhan was born in Pune to a Maharashtrian family.
+He completed his education at Bharat Marathi Vidyalaya and Abhinav Marathi Vidyalaya.
 He started writing during his school days and won many prizes in inter-school competitions.

-After pursuing a Bachelor of Computer Science and Master's degree in communication and journalism, he developed an avid interest in writing.
-While working with Setu Advertising in Pune, he earned a United Nations Population Fund (UNFPA)–Laadli National Award for Creative Excellence for Social Change for copy writing a print advertisement about stopping sex selection He won this award again for a Hindi song that he wrote.
+After pursuing a Bachelor of Computer Science and master's degree in communication and journalism, he developed an avid interest in writing.
+While working with Setu Advertising in Pune, he earned a United Nations Population Fund (UNFPA)–Laadli National Award for Creative Excellence for Social Change for writing a print advertisement about stopping sex selection.
+He won this award again for a Hindi song that he wrote.

 Theatre

-Kshitij Patwardhan's first Marathi commercial play, Nava Gadi Nava Rajya, became a hit among youth audience.
+Patwardhan's first Marathi commercial play, Nava Gadi Nava Rajya, was a hit with the youth audience.
 It ran for 475 shows and earned more than 25 awards.

-In 2015, he adapted a short story by Hanumant Moreshwar Marathe into the play Don Special; the play became a modern classic of Marathi theatre.It had a successful run of 225 shows and was awarded more than 30 awards.
+In 2015, he adapted a short story by Hanumant Moreshwar Marathe into the play Don Special; the play became a modern classic of Marathi theatre.
+It had a successful run of 225 shows and won more than 30 awards.

+He also wrote and directed the first children's play, Aajjibai Jorat, in Marathi theatre which was created using artificial intelligence, starring Nirmiti Sawant and Abhinay Berde.

+He wrote the Marathi theatre play Bhumika starring Sachin Khedekar, which was acclaimed by critics and audiences alike.

-Films
+Films and series

-Kshitij Patwardhan's first film was the 2010 Aaghat which he wrote with Sameer Vidwans.
+Patwardhan's first film was Aaghat (2010), which he wrote with Sameer Vidwans.
 He then wrote the dialogue of the youth-centric film Satrangi Re with Hemant Dhome.

 He penned romantic comedies like Time Please, Lagna Pahave Karun and Timepass 2.
-He wrote the screenplay for Classmates released in 2015.
-The same year, the film Double Seat which he conceptualized and wrote was released.
-It went on to become one of the most successful Marathi films of 2015.
+He wrote the screenplay and dialogues for Classmates, released in 2015.
+The same year, the film Double Seat, which he conceptualized and wrote, was released.
+It became one of the most successful Marathi films of 2015.

-In 2016 he wrote the coming of an age Marathi film called YZ, which was praised by critics.
-In 2017 he, along with director Aditya Sarpotdar, created the first Marathi teenage detective film called Faster Fene.
-In July 2018 it was announced that his latest project, Riteish Deshmukh's action drama Mauli, was to be released in December.
+In 2016, Patwardhan wrote the coming of age Marathi film called YZ, which was praised by critics.
+In 2017 he, along with director Aditya Sarpotdar, created the first Marathi teenage detective film, Faster Fene.
+In 2018, he wrote Mauli (2018), a Marathi-language action drama film.
+He wrote the Marathi political thriller film Dhurala in 2020, Taali in 2023, Singham Again in 2024, and Sajini Shinde Ka Viral Video in 2023.
+He made his directorial debut with the Marathi-language film Uttar, for which he also wrote the screenplay, dialogues, and song lyrics.